standardsemiconductor/VELDT-getting-started/README.md

 foo@bar:~/VELDT-getting-started/veldt$ cabal build
 ```
 In the next part we will use `PWMRgb` and build a system which controls the LED via UART.
 We leave it as an exercise to the reader to use `PWMRgb` to DRY up the [blinker demo](https://github.com/standardsemiconductor/VELDT-getting-started/tree/master/demo/blinker).

+### Happylife: UART LED
+In this section we build a system which allows the user to control an LED via UART.
+Specifically, the user can change the LED color and the speed at which the LED blinks.
+The user sends ascii characters via UART to the system:
+  * <kbd>s</kbd> adjusts the blinking speed, there are three speeds: low, medium, and high
+  * <kbd>r</kbd> sets the LED color to red
+  * <kbd>g</kbd> sets the LED color to green
+  * <kbd>b</kbd> sets the LED color to blue

+You can find all the demo files (cabal, pin-constraint, Makefile etc.) in the [uart-led](https://github.com/standardsemiconductor/VELDT-getting-started/tree/master/demo/uart-led) directory.
+We will dive directly into the demo source code [UartLed.hs](https://github.com/standardsemiconductor/VELDT-getting-started/blob/master/demo/uart-led/UartLed.hs) so as not to get bogged down by setup (it's very similar to the first two demos).